neha1995-twi/KitchenStory_Phase-4/README.md

 npm start
 After extracting the project, you first need to start the express backend server.
-In the 'kitchen_story' folder, navigate to the 'ExpressBackend' folder.
+In the 'kitchenStory_Phase-4' folder, navigate to the 'ExpressBackend' folder.
 Open the terminal here and then run 'npm start'.
 This will start the backend server at http://localhost:8003

-Now, to start the frontend react server, navigate to the root folder 'kitchen_storyU', open the terminal there and then run 'npm start' command.
+Now, to start the frontend react server, navigate to the root folder 'kitchenStory', open the terminal there and then run 'npm start' command.
 This will start the frontend server at http://localhost:8005

 #webApp with using html,spring boot and java